rhit-shirakrk/ipeds-data-import/README.md

 # Installation/Dependencies

-Ensure you are on Python 3.10.
+Ensure you are on Windows and using Python 3.10 or greater.

 Run `pip install -r requirements.txt` to install all dependencies.
 Ensure you are using a virtual environment such as `venv`